psmitty7373/hotkey/README.md

 This project is a desktop style macro board that is configured via a web interface.
 The device uses a Raspberry Pi Zero operating as a HID gadget to transmit keypresses to the host system.
 It incorporates a LCD touchscreen to provide the interface with the user.

+This makes a super handy macro board for games like Helldivers 2!!

 ## Assembly
 After printing the chassis, assembly is fairly straight forward.
 The screen is pressure fitted into the lid and will only fit in one direction.